Nokia Lumia 830

 The Nokia Lumia 830 is a smartphone developed by Nokia and released by Microsoft Mobile that runs Microsoft's Windows Phone 8.1 operating system.
 It was announced on September 4, 2014 at Internationale Funkausstellung Berlin, just a few months after Microsoft bought Nokia's mobile division and renamed it Microsoft Mobile.
 It was released in October 2014.
 It is a successor to the 2012 Nokia Lumia 820 and marketed as an "affordable flagship".

 Hardware

 The Lumia 830 has a metal frame with a removable polycarbonate back.
 It is available in multiple colours - white, orange, green and black.

 Internals

 The Lumia 830 has a Qualcomm Snapdragon 400 MSM8926 SoC with a 1.2 GHz quad-core ARM Cortex-A7 CPU and a Qualcomm Adreno 305 GPU.
 There is 1 GB of RAM and 16 GB of internal storage; the latter can be expanded with MicroSD cards up to 128 GB in size.

 Display

-The Lumia 830 has a 5.0 in IPS LCD display with a resolution of 1280x720 and an aspect ratio of 16:9.
+The Lumia 830 has a 5.0 in IPS LCD with a resolution of 1280x720 and an aspect ratio of 16:9.
 The display features Nokia's ClearBlack polarisation filters and is protected by curved Gorilla Glass 3.